20+ Top HR Thought Leaders to Follow

 On this Page

-No matter what industry you’re in, it’s a bit like a shortcut to success when you have the right models, mentors, and people to look up to.
+No matter your industry, it’s a bit like a shortcut to success when you have the right models, mentors, or just people you can look up to.

 So, without further ado, here’s my list of today’s top HR thought leaders and pioneers of impact: